My rating: 3 of 5 stars

 Like the French doctor who was able to develop the paradigm for his gynecological instruments after sustained experiments with his black servant woman, Gertrude Stein is comfortable advancing her “newness,” safe in her choice of forbidden territory because she is operating on a body that appears to be offered up to her without protest, without restraint.
 Wholly available for the articulation of the illegal, the illicit, the dangerous, the new.
 Like the white entertainers who were able to garner huge audiences when, in blackface, they spoke through the Africanistic persona (as), they could say the unspeakable, the forthrightly sexual, the subversively political.

-While the first simile unduly catastrophizes (a fictional character is not really like a flesh-and-blood person such that experiments with the former are morally akin to experiments on the latter), and while Morrison might underemphasize the thoroughness of Stein’s “racial science”—in Three Lives, she makes sharp distinctions among those she labelled (lowercase hers) germans, irish, and italians, and thus didn’t think much in terms of “whiteness”—the overall point is hard to argue.
+The first simile unduly catastrophizes: a fictional character is not really like a flesh-and-blood person such that experiments with the former are morally akin to experiments on the latter.
+Morrison also underemphasizes the thoroughness of Stein’s “racial science”—Three Lives makes sharp distinctions among those Stein labels (lowercase hers) germans, irish, and italians, and thus doesn’t define people in terms of “whiteness.”
+But Morrison’s overall point is hard to argue.
 It is even harder when we learn, from Malcolm’s Two Lives among other sources, that “Melanctha” is a fictionalization of Stein’s own early affair with May Bookstaver—a relationship in which Stein apparently played the ruminative, sexually cold and conservative Jeff Campbell role.
 In her experimental fiction, she casts a black woman as both Other and wishful surrogate, to teach herself to feel passionately, as Melanctha taught Jeff—to “Melancthate it,” as William H. Gass has it in his fiercely admiring essay on Three Lives in A Temple of Texts.

 Why hadn’t I known long before reading Stein—was I such a dunce?—that the art was in the music—it was Joyce’s music, it was James’s music, it was Faulkner’s music; without the music, words fell to earth in prosy pieces; without the music, there was only comprehension, and comprehension may have been analysis, may have been interpretation, may have been philosophy, but it wasn’t art; art was the mind carried to conclusions ahead of any understanding by the music—the order, release, and sounding of the meaning.